Hong Kong motion picture rating system: Ratings system

-Of the four categories, Category I, IIA, and IIB are advisory ratings only, and carry no legal effect.
-Only Category III forbids a certain portion of the population from watching the film.
-Ticket sellers in movie theatres have a legal right to check the identity of a person who wishes to watch a Level III film to ensure legal compliance.
+Category III is the sole category of the four that is legally mandated and forbids a certain portion of the population from viewing the film.
+The remaining three are advisory ratings only.
+Ticket sellers and ushers in movie theatres are legally obligated to check the identity of a person who wishes to watch a Category III film, for proof of age, to ensure legal compliance.

 Surveys

-Every two years, TELA commissions an independent research company to conduct a large-scale survey to collect the public's views on the film classification system and the film classification standards.
+Every two years, the Television and Entertainment Licensing Authority (TELA) commissioned an independent research company to conduct a large-scale survey to collect the public's views on the film classification system and the film classification standards.
 In 2000, a survey was conducted on 617 members of the public, aged 13 to 59 years old.
 In addition, supplementary surveys were conducted on 108 members on the panel of advisers and 472 moviegoers.
 The survey findings were that almost all respondents were aware the classification system was in place, and 59% could identify the current system, as well as its symbols and their meanings.

-Findings of a survey conducted from 2010 to 2011 revealed that there is general community support of the existing film classification system and its standards.
+Findings of a survey conducted from 2010 to 2011 revealed that there was general community support of the existing film classification system and its standards.